Ironjanowar/otp/lib/compiler/doc/notes.md

   generated.
 The incorrect code would either trigger an internal error in the compiler or cause an exception at run time.
 (Thanks to Martin Bjorklund.)

-  Corrected a bug in in bit syntax matching where clauses could match in the wrong order.
+  Corrected a bug in bit syntax matching where clauses could match in the wrong order.
 (Thanks to Ulf Wiger.)

   Own Id: OTP-5404 Aux Id: seq9767